ankitsencode123/contrastive-gnn-nids/README.md

 ```

 3. Download the dataset:
-   - The model expects data at: `/root/.cache/kagglehub/datasets/sampadab17/network-intrusion-detection/versions/1/`
+   - The model expects data in CSV format only
-   - Ensure you have `Train_data.csv` and `Test_data.csv`

 ### Usage